Appinventiv Call Button

 Customer Segmentation

-Real Example – ABN AMRO: ABN AMRO built a 360-degree view of customer behavior to improve targeting and engagement.
+Real Example 1 – ABN AMRO: ABN AMRO built a 360-degree view of customer behavior to improve targeting and engagement.
 The bank tracks how users interact with tools like mobile banking and the Tikkie app.
-Based on these patterns—login frequency, spending habits, and response to offers—customers are grouped into actionable segments.
+Based on these patterns, such as login frequency, spending habits, and response to offers, customers are grouped into actionable segments.
 These insights help teams deliver more relevant messages and services.

 In 2024, ABN AMRO launched new AI features like a chatbot for Tikkie and a voicebot for credit card support.
 These tools addressed common user needs and made digital support more accessible.
 The bank also doubled its “Help with Banking” advisors to guide customers who prefer human support.
 These changes improved the overall digital experience and boosted satisfaction scores.